sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 - Environment set-up in the pipeline (in the Github Actions)

-- Why you do not want to do "cf push" yourself?
+- Why you do NOT want to do "cf push" yourself?
   (many org do not allow cf push)
   (jar creation issue - we want to create jar file just once and use it in multiple enviroments)